rabbitmq/cluster-operator/README.md

-# rabbitmq-on-kubernetes
+# rabbitmq-for-kubernetes
-RabbitMQ on Kubernetes
+RabbitMQ for Kubernetes